Right about the time I was finishing The Great Smog of India, I also read headlines such as:

 Even among the readers, think about the spectrum.
 If you are rich, you have enough ways to battle air pollution and not one line to dissuade you from doing so is there in the book, and neither are many ways prescribed in which you can participate.
 If you are in the middle class, there is not much you can do, because he does make room for the aspirations of an upwardly mobile economy.
 And if you are poor, the author has not considered that you are a reader, even when he does talk about the poor being most affected.
 He is talking about you, never to you.
 This is perhaps intentional, but by doing so, Singh and the publishers have narrowed the scope and possible impact of their own product.

-Like I said before.
-It could have aimed to turn pollution in particular and environment at large as an electoral issue for the upcoming elections.
+As I said before.
+It could have aimed to turn pollution in particular and the environment at large into an electoral issue for the upcoming elections.
 It could have at least created the foundation for making it an electoral issue in the years to come, but it did not and I think that is its failure.
-Instead of wasting several pages on a recap of what was spoken in the book, which it does at the end, it could have been a note to the reader on his own participation, as citizen and voter.
+Instead of wasting several pages on a recap of what was spoken in the book, which it does at the end, it could have been a note to the reader on his own participation, as a citizen and voter.

 Favourite Chapter: The Administrative Tournament.

-- This article which marked the 60th anniversary of the Great Smog of London.
+- This article marked the 60th anniversary of the Great Smog of London.

 - This and this article on how other cities in India face similar problems and that Delhi is only the face of the larger crises.

-- This new programme being planned by the government.
+- This new programme is being planned by the government.

 *Disclaimer: This is a sample copy we received for review.